 To read more about using multiple Syphon outputs, head over to the online Videosync manual.

 Offloading video processing to another computer

 It is not uncommon for streamers to use an additional computer system solely for encoding and streaming video to the internet, while using another computer system for their main activity (e.g. gaming).
 Similarly, if you’re running a Live Set that is already heavy on the audio side, it could be a good idea to offload video processing to a secondary system.
-This can be done by running Videosyc on one Mac while Live runs on another.
+This can be done by running Videosync on one Mac while Live runs on another Mac (or PC).
 To read more about how to do this, head over to the online Videosync manual.

 For many years artists have relied on Ableton Live’s stability, workflow and ease of use for performances in front of audiences around the world, and adding video functionality to this very same workflow and even connecting it to the online stage will create more options and benefits to artists.

 I hope this article could inspire you and incite some new ideas.
 Feel free to let us know what you think about our blog, and if there are any subjects you’d like us to cover that correlate with our field of work.